 It’s really very easy to get around in Portland, especially downtown, with the MAX light rail system.
 It’s also a very walkable city, so you can get most places within the downtown core on foot.

-The best time to visit Portland, Oregon, is anytime the mood strikes you!
-It’s a great all-weather destination, without vast weather fluctuations.
 It does rain quite often in the Pacific Northwest, so come prepared for a few sprinkles, no matter what time of year.
 Portland does occasionally get snow, as well.

 What to Do in Portland